tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

             return result
         }
 ```
-This function use the storage to retrieve a triple of the snapshotId, the related eventId and the snapshot itself, serialized as json.
+This function uses the storage to retrieve a triple of the snapshotId, the related eventId and the snapshot itself, serialized as json.
 Note that the snapshot may be cached in memory, so that the deserialization is done only once.

 To get the current state of an aggregate we need to get the last snapshot and the events that are after the snapshot.